radiodevops/iptu/README.md

 This section is perfect for students who want to move beyond the basics and become power users of the Linux shell.

+## Week 13: Linux Security Hands-On Practice

+Week 13 provides practical, hands-on security exercises for two major Linux families:

+- **[Linux-Security-Ubuntu.md](./week13/Linux-Security-Ubuntu.md)**: Step-by-step security tasks for Ubuntu 24.04 (Debian-based systems)
+- **[Linux-Security-RH.md](./week13/Linux-Security-RH.md)**: Step-by-step security tasks for Alma Linux / RHEL (Red Hat-based systems)

+Each guide covers:
+- User and group management
+- File permissions
+- Docker installation and usage
+- Firewall configuration
+- Security auditing
+- System hardening (with actionable, hands-on steps)

+Refer to the landing page in `week13/README.md` for more details and to select the appropriate guide for your environment.

+---

+For questions, improvements, or additional scenarios, please contact the instructor or open an issue in your course repository.

 ## Getting Started

 1. Clone this repository: